Coping Checklist for Patients

 - On some days, I just try not to think about my illness.

 - I keep busy to distract myself from being sick.

 - If reliable information shows I need a change in treatment, I do it without delay.

 - Cancer has made me re-examine my life, but there are still people and activities I enjoy.

 The more of the above methods you can use, the better you will be able to deal with the challenges of cancer.
-The ACS Cancer Survivors Network is a way to share coping skills with others and find “real world” answers to questions about cancer, treatment, and relationships.
+The ACS Cancer Survivors Network is a way to share coping skills with others, get support, and find “real world” answers to questions about cancer, treatment, and relationships.

-Here is the second part of the coping checklist.
-These are common ways of coping with the emotional issues that often come with cancer, but you may recognize that they aren’t the healthiest ways to cope.
+Here’s the second part of the coping checklist.
+These are common ways of coping with the emotional issues that often come with cancer, but you may notice that they aren’t the healthiest ways to cope.
 Sometimes these methods will drive people away from you just when you need them the most.
 If any of these statements are true for you, it may be time to look for healthier ways to cope:

 - When I'm upset, alcohol helps calm me down.